NAIT-CNT-CMPE2250-1252-A01/NAIT-CNT-CMPE2250-1252-Template/README.md

 - In-Class Assignments go in the \ICAs folder
 - Lab assignments go in the \LABs folder
 - Your libraries should only exist in your \Lib folder
-- Some data sheets have been provided in the \Datasheets directory; feel free to add to it
+- Some data sheets have been provided in the \datasheets directory; feel free to add to it

 ## Libraries